-If you would like to take your whole family to a similar even, we suggest the Celebrate East Anglia Event on June 3rd and 4th which the Diocesan Youth Service help run and is set up as a family event.
+If you would like to take your whole family to a similar event, we suggest the Celebrate East Anglia event in June which the Diocesan Youth Service help run and is set up as a family event.
 More information on this event can be found at www.celebrateconference.org/eastanglia

 Is there an upper age limit of who can come to the Ignite Festival?

 Yes.
 The maximum age limit is 18 with three exceptions:

 a.
 If you are over 18 and bringing a group of young people you are welcome to attend (please see below)

 b.
 If you are over 18 and preparing for Confirmation, or part of the WYD group, you are welcome to attend.

 c.
 If you are willing to assist with general duties over the weekend you can apply to come as a volunteer event if

 you are over 18 – our Events Manager will make contact and discuss the volunteering options available

 Yes – for all youth up the age of 18 years will need a parental consent form.
 They are online on the 'Bookings' page.